 DO try Pilates at home!

 Taking Pilates classes at a studio or gym is great to get started, but once you’ve got your poses down, don’t be afraid to practice pilates at home, too.

 Quick Pilates Workout For Beginners

-If you want to practice Pilates at home, here is our Quick Pilates Workout For Beginners that takes you through a few of the most basic and popular mat pilates exercises.
+Practicing pilates at home is a great way to get a workout in!
+Here’s a quick workout you can do right now that takes you through a few of the most basic and popular mat pilates exercises… or one of our free 10-minute pilates workouts.
 This workout is best performed without shoes and all you will need is a mat or a soft-surface to work on.